tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### Overview

-By the end of today's class, students will have gained competency in using hvPlot to create interactive visualizations for data exploration and analysis.
-The lesson will introduce students to PyViz, a visualization ecosystem built for Python development, and it will focus on the differences and advantages of using interactive plotting technologies (like hvPlot) over technologies that provide static plots (e.g., Pandas and Matplotlib).
+In today's class, students will learn how to use hvPlot to create interactive visualizations for data exploration and analysis.
+They'll also be introduced to PyViz, a visualization ecosystem built for Python development, with a focus on the differences and advantages of using interactive plotting technologies (like hvPlot) over technologies that provide static plots (e.g., Pandas and Matplotlib).

-The goal of this lesson is to educate students on how revolutionary interactive plots are, as well as enable them to create their own interactive visualizations that can be used to provide self-service data analysis and data exploration.
+The goal of this lesson is to educate students on how revolutionary interactive plots are, and enable them to create their own interactive visualizations for self-service data analysis and data exploration.
 Most importantly, today's class will teach students how to tell and interpret stories through data.

 ### Class Objectives

-By the end of this class, students will be able to:
+By the end of class, students will be able to:

 * Comprehend the why, what, and how of data visualization

-* Explain the use cases for the different visualization libraries
+* Explain the use cases for different visualization libraries

-* Describe PyViz origin story
+* Describe the PyViz origin story

-* Set up PyViz ecosystem
+* Set up the PyViz ecosystem

 * Create interactive charts using hvPlot